au-ts/libvmm/docs/camkes_to_cp_guide.md

 - [VirtIO Demo][VMM]
     * [similar CAmkES version][camkes VMM]

-In general, CAmkES is a higher-level tool than seL4CP.
-It provides features that seL4CP does not intend to provide, such as build systems and connectors. seL4CP is simple, it intentionally doesn't prescribe a boiled system but provides an SDK that is designed to integrate with a build system of your choice.
-This guide will demonstrate the available 1-to-1 mappings between CAmkES concepts and seL4CP concepts, as well as potential ways to achieve similar results on seL4CP where seL4CP does not provide a feature.

 To avoid confusion between CAmkES and seL4CP, when referring to seL4CP terminologies, we always emphasize them with *italics*.

+CAmkES and seL4CP are both designed for building systems with a static architecture (while seL4CP aims to have limited dynamicism).
+In general, CAmkES is a higher-level tool than seL4CP, it provides:

+* a language to describe component interfaces, components, and the whole systems
+* a collection of reusable CAmkES components and interfaces
+* full integration in the seL4 build system (i.e., CMake)
+* templates and a code generator to combine programmer-provided component code with generated scaffolding and glue code to build a system image
+* runtime libraries ([`libsel4camkes`][libsel4camkes]) that provide various supports, including memory allocators, a subset of POSIX syscalls, inter-component transport mechanisms, interfaces for the CAmkES APIs etc...

+seL4CP is a minimal seL4 operating systems framework, it intentionally doesn't prescribe a boiled system but provides an SDK that is designed to integrate with a build system of your choice.
+It provides:

+* seL4CP tool that takes a programmer-provided system description as input and produces an appropriate system image
+* runtime libraries that provide the C runtime for the *protection domain*, along with interfaces for the sel4cp APIs

+And does not provide:
+* a build system. seL4CP allows (and forces) users to choose their own build systems
+* runtime libraries/tools for specific supports

+Note that seL4CP only supports MCS kernel.

+This guide will demonstrate the available 1-to-1 mappings between CAmkES concepts and seL4CP concepts, as well as potential ways to implement similar systems on top of seL4CP where seL4CP does not provide a feature.

 ## Overview